ajslater/codex/README.md

 #### Navigate to the Admin Panel

 - Click the hamburger menu ☰ to open the browser settings drawer.
 - Log in as the 'admin' user.
-The default administator password is also 'admin'.
+The default administrator password is also 'admin'.
 - Navigate to the Admin Panel by clicking on its link in the browser settings drawer after you have logged in.

 ##### In the Admin Panel, Change the Password